Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 ```

 Plz have a look into the source code from the class [CollisionCheckerTest] if
-you are interest into the implementation details.
+you are interest into the implementation details from these methods.

 <br />